Docker - What is different between RUN, CMD, and ENTRYPOINT in a Dockerfile

 RUN

-With RUN instruction, Docker will run it as a layer and in the next time re-build with the Dockerfile, it will not need to run again.
+With RUN instruction, Docker will run it as a layer, and the next time you re-build with the Dockerfile, it will not need to run again.

-For example if you wanted to install a package or create a directory inside of your Docker image then RUN will be what you’ll want to use.
+For example, if you want to install a package or create a directory inside of your Docker image, then RUN will be what you want to use.
 For example, RUN mkdir -p /path/to/folder.

 A good illustration of RUN instruction would be to install multiple version control systems packages: